Gosejol/cyberclass/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - Consistency: ansible allows for uniformity on provisioned scripts, leading to susscesfull installation of curated YAML files.
-- Scalability: ansible provides an enviroment on which one server or multiple servers can be provisioned at the same time.
+- Scalability: ansible provides an enviroment on which one server or multiple servers can be provisioned at once.
 - Redundancy: ansible helps prevent web-application's down-time by allowing the replacement of one or more compromised servers without interrupting service.

 The playbook implements the following tasks: